theupdateframework/taps/candidate-succinct-delegation-tap.md

 If a repository has multiple delegations to a target, clients will resolve these using prioritized delegations.
-So if a delegation uses succinct hash bins and another role delegates to DELEGATING_ROLENAME.hbd-\*, the client will use the delegation with a higher priority.
+So if a delegation uses succinct hashed bins and another role delegates to DELEGATING_ROLENAME.hbd-\*, the client will use the delegation with a higher priority.